symfony/symfony-docs/components/dependency_injection/tags.rst

     $container = new ContainerBuilder();
     $container->addCompilerPass(new TransportCompilerPass);

-Adding additional attributes on tags
+Adding additional attributes on Tags
 ------------------------------------

 To begin with, change the ``TransportChain`` class::